corda/corda/docs/source/design/corda-gradle-plugin-v2/cordapp-v2.md

     apply plugin: 'net.corda.plugins.cordapp'

     cordapp {
-        // If this code is designed to be saved as code-on-ledger.
-E.g.: states and contracts.
+        // Set to true if this module contains states and contracts.
         // If this is set to true:
-        //  - It will autoinclude the `dependency-constraints` plugin.
+        //  - It will autoinclude the `secure-dependency-constraints` plugin.
         //  - It will also include the `jar-signer` plugin and sign the JAR.
         //  - It will set:   `` cordaComponents = ["corda-core"]``
         // Could this be used for other purposes - like DJVM stuff?